Airborne (dietary supplement): Class actions and settlements

 The former makers of Airborne had been accused by the FTC of using false advertising in its marketing and making unproven claims that it could help ward off harmful bacteria and germs and help prevent the flu and the common cold.

 A class action lawsuit was filed against the former owners of Airborne Health, Inc. (and other defendants) alleging that Airborne falsely advertised certain therapeutic properties, including the ability to cure or prevent the common cold, when marketing products under the Airborne brand name.
 Defendants denied any wrongdoing or illegal conduct but agreed to settle the litigation.

 The Center for Science in the Public Interest (CSPI) participated in the class action lawsuit against Airborne.

 On March 4, 2008, the former owners of Airborne Health Inc. agreed to pay $23.3 million to settle the lawsuit.

 On August 14, 2008, a press release from the Federal Trade Commission (FTC) stated that the former owners of Airborne Health, Inc., had agreed to pay up to $30 million to settle FTC charges.
 According to the FTC's complaint:

 The FTC complaint also states that the company's former owners and founders, Victoria Knight-McDowell and Thomas John McDowell, "made false claims that Airborne products are clinically proven to treat colds."

 Shortly after the settlements, a new management team was brought in to run the company.
-This management team was led by Marti Morfitt, former CEO and director of Breathe Right.
-In October 2009, Airborne was purchased by GF Capital Management and Advisors, LLC, a New York City-based private equity firm.
+Marti Morfitt, former CEO and director of Breathe Right, led this management team.
+GF Capital Management and Advisors, LLC, a New York City-based private equity firm, purchased Airborne in October 2009.
 GF Capital said that the entire management team, including CEO Marti Morfitt, would remain intact.
 In March 2012, Schiff Nutrition acquired Airborne, Inc. In November 2012, Reckitt Benckiser bought Schiff Nutrition for $1.4 billion.